MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/using-externally-hosted-games-servers-with-playfab.md

 In this case, a server for **Title ID AAA** is informing **PlayFab** that it is now available. **Clients** can query for a list of running games, or for an available slot in a game instance that matches some specified criteria.

-Apart from the **Tags**, all the fields you see here are required for the call, so that we have enough information to correctly be matchmaking **Players** into the game session, and let the **Client** know how to communicate with it.
+Apart from the **Tags**, all of the fields you see here are required for the call, so that we have enough information to correctly matchmake **Players** into the game session, and to let the **Client** know how to communicate with it.

 Even though they are required, the **Tags** are worth a special mention, as they allow you to specify additional elements that can be used for your matchmaking calls.
 In particular, it’s worth pointing out the **custom_region** tag we’re using in this example.